raulgol/3D-CAPTCHA/README.md

   <content>
 # 3D CAPTCHA
 ## Demo
-http://www.duoduoyu.org/3d_captcha/3d_captcha.html
+Web Unity will be needed to run the demo.
+Chorome does not support unity now.
+Other browsers work fine with this demo. http://www.duoduoyu.org/3d_captcha/3d_captcha.html
 ## Introduction
 This is a brand new idea of CAPTCHA to improve cyber security.